How Much Do Prime Cost?

 Components of Prime Cost

-- Direct Material Cost: This includes the cost of raw materials and components used in the production process.
-For example, if you are manufacturing furniture, the cost of wood, fabric, nails, and other materials would be part of the direct material cost.
+- Direct Material Cost: This is the cost of the original raw materials and parts which are used during the manufacturing process.
+For example when you are a furniture maker then the cost of wood, fabric, nails and some other elements can be the part of direct Materials cost.

-- Direct Labor Cost: This includes wages paid to employees directly involved in the production process.
-It includes the salaries, benefits, and any additional expenses associated with the labor involved in creating the product or service.
+- Direct Labor Cost: This involves salaries paid to a workers, whose task is directly involved in the manufacturing process, It entails the wages, insurance, and other travel costs related to the work required to generate the product or service.

 Calculating Prime Cost